ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

 ---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** June 29, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---